gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 I sat cross-legged, holding Baba's clean, white shirt.
 He followed the same old route to the school and his shop, everyday.
 I knew a shortcut, but who cared what I knew.
 Baba never talked to me.
 Maybe, he was still upset with what I did to his nose.

-I was the first girl in my family after eight brothers, so Dadi was extremely happy with the news of my birth.
+I was the first girl in my family after eight cousin brothers, so Dadi was extremely happy with the news of my birth.
 She got so excited to see me that she ran with all enthusiasm towards the hospital room.
 She was a strong woman.
 She pushed the door with full power without realizing that Baba was standing just behind the door.
 Frightened with Dadi's sudden attack, he fell flat on the ground, and broke his nose.

 From a distance it looked ok, but up close the nose had bent towards a side.
 I thought he must be happy with his peculiar nose that made him famous, but who cared what I thought.